DataLab-Platform/DataLab/doc/features/image/menu/edit.rst

     Metadata contains additionnal information such as Region of Interest or results of computations

+Add object title to plot
+    Add currently selected image title to the associated plot.

 Copy titles to clipboard
     Copy all image titles to clipboard as a multiline text.
     This text may be used for reproducing a processing chain, for example.